Second Chicago Summer School In Analysis

 Organizers: M. Csornyei, C. Kenig, R. Fefferman, W. Schlag, L. Silvestre, P. Souganidis.

 If you want to participate in this summer school, please register here.
-Financial support will be available for some qualified applicants.
-Because of funding restrictions, priority will be given to US citizens and permanent residents.
+Financial support will be available to some highly qualified applicants.
+Per NSF regulations RTG funding is restricted to US citizens and permanent residents.
 Housing will be available in the university dormitories only for those participants receiving financial aid.
 Participants who do not qualify for financial aid will be responsible for their own accommodations.

 All lectures take place at room 112 in the Stevanovich center.

 These activities are financed by the University of Chicago RTG grant (DMS-1246999).

 Any opinions, findings and conclusions or recomendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation (NSF).